-Films For Action On Demand is a complete or complementary alternative to services like Vimeo On Demand, iTunes, YouTube, Distrify and Vudu.
+Films For Action PPV is a complementary alternative to services like Vimeo On Demand, VHX, iTunes, and Distrify.

 Here's how it works:

-- The filmmaker chooses the rental and/or purchase price (for digital downloads), as well as the rental duration.
+- The filmmaker chooses the rental and/or purchase price (for digital downloads).

 - We help the filmmakers by promoting the film to our social media networks (900,000 fans on Facebook, 15,000 on Twitter and 40,000 via our email newsletter).
 We also feature the film in various ways on the site.